Nine top PLA generals dismissed from China's Parliament | Law-Order

 Over a million officials are said to have been punished in Xi's anti-corruption campaign according to the official media accounts.
 The intensity of the campaign also attracted criticism that Xi made effective use of it to silence his critics and rivals within the party.

-On Friday, it announced that this year's annual session will be held on March 5.

-Also the NPC Standing Committee Friday appointed Dong, a close confidant of Chinese President Xi, as Defence Minister.

-Dong, formerly the commander of the Chinese navy, was promoted to the rank of general in September 2021, making him one of the highest-ranking officers in active service.
+On Friday, it was announced that the next annual session will be held on March 5.
+Also the NPC Standing Committee Friday appointed Dong Jun, a close confidant of Chinese President Xi, as Defence Minister.
+Formerly the commander of the Chinese navy, Dong was promoted to the rank of general in September 2021, making him one of the highest-ranking officers in active service.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)